Lionel0923/tb-erlang-progression-model/README.md

 ### Likelihood Functions

 * `logPosterior.m`
-  Log-posterior for the Erlang model.
+  Log-posterior for the Gamma-distributed model.

 * `logPosterior_simple.m`
-  Log-posterior for the exponential model.
+  Log-posterior for the simple(exponential) model.

 ---